• Skip to main content

 Articulated Figures

-Articulated figures include any figures that have articulation or movable joints that allow you to pose them however you please.
-This includes Nendoroids, Figmas and the Figuarts lines.
+Articulated figures include any figures that have articulation or movable joints that allow you to pose them.
+This includes Nendoroids, Figmas and some Figuarts lines.

 Cast-Off/Hentai Figures

-Cast-off figures simply mean that the clothing of the character can be cast-off to reveal a character’s private parts.
-Cast-off figures are usually categorized as hentai figures.
+Cast-off figures simply mean that the clothing of the character can be cast-off/removed to reveal a character’s private parts.
+Cast-off figures are also usually categorized as hentai figures.

 Resin Figures